platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/_index.md

 ## Composable image (BETA)

-The {{% vendor/name %}} composable image provides more flexibility than built-in images.
+The {{% vendor/name %}} composable image provides more flexibility than single-runtime images.
 When using a composable image, you can define a stack (or group of packages) for your application container to use.

 There are over 80,000 packages available from the [Nix Packages collection](https://search.nixos.org/) that you can add to your stack.